All Episodes

 But most importantly, the people that impact the most are the patients.

-We're going to have poor health outcomes in the long term, because as you point out, that means people kick the can down the road on cancer screenings.
+We're going to have poor health outcomes in the long term because, as you point out, that means people kick the can down the road on cancer screenings, on important procedures that in many ways are life or death.

 You know, and that's the whole point, especially when you're looking for early detection.

-What do you feel about all of these this talk of we're going to bring in the National Guard and we're going to replace all the nurses and doctors and and hospital workers and fire people because they refuse to get vaccinated?
+What do you feel about all of this talk of we're going to bring in the National Guard and we're going to replace all the nurses and doctors and hospital workers and fire people because they refuse to get vaccinated?

-These are the very people that I thought we were calling heroes 18 months ago for willingly putting their lives on the line, walking into a covid Petri dish every day to save lives of strangers and and.
+These are the very people that I thought we were calling heroes 18 months ago for willingly putting their lives on the line, walking into a COVID petri dish every day to save lives of strangers and fellow citizens and diving on COVID grenades, you know, doing 16-hour shifts every day, many of which got natural immunity themselves.

-nurses, medical professionals in my district who were ensuring that they were serving our community uh at the height of COVID and then to penalize them and not listen to their perspective and not allow them to make their own personal health choices when it comes to the vaccine that was the wrong decision by Governor Hochel and it was a result of her decision that now we face shortages, staffing shortages across the region we face you know a lower quality of rural health care, which is a challenge.
+I spent a lot of time, particularly over the past two years, talking to doctors, nurses, medical professionals in my district who were ensuring that they were serving our community at the height of COVID, and then to penalize them and not listen to their perspective and not allow them to make their own personal health choices when it comes to the vaccine.

-I mean I just had a baby my first child in August of this year.
+I mean, I just had a baby, my first child, in August of this year.

-And when I think about my constituents who live in rural parks that have to travel even further to get to a maternity unit that is unacceptable and it is a result of Governor Hochel and previously Governor Cuomo's failed leadership.
+And when I think about my constituents who live in rural parks that have to travel even further to get to a maternity unit, that is unacceptable.

 Congrats, by the way, on the new baby.

-What is your reaction to New York City Council, the New York City Council approving a measure to allow nearly 800,000 non-citizens to vote in local elections?
+What is your reaction to New York City Council, the New York City Council, approving a measure to allow nearly 800,000 non-citizens to vote in local elections?

 It's unconstitutional.